Tube sound: Soft clipping

-Soft clipping is a very important aspect of tube sound especially for guitar amplifiers.
+Soft clipping is a very important aspect of tube sound, especially for guitar amplifiers.
 A hi-fi amplifier should not normally ever be driven into clipping.
 The harmonics added to the signal are of lower energy with soft clipping than hard clipping.
 However, soft clipping is not exclusive to tubes.
-It can be simulated in transistor circuits (below the point that real hard clipping would occur).
+It can be simulated in transistor circuits (below the point at which real hard clipping would occur).
 (See "Intentional distortion" section.)

 Large amounts of global negative feedback are not available in tube circuits, due to phase shift in the output transformer, and lack of sufficient gain without large numbers of tubes.
 With lower feedback, distortion is higher and predominantly of low order.
 The onset of clipping is also gradual.
-Large amounts of feedback, allowed by transformerless circuits with many active devices, leads to numerically lower distortion but with more high harmonics, and harder transition to clipping.
+Large amounts of feedback, allowed by transformerless circuits with many active devices, lead to numerically lower distortion but with more high harmonics, and a more abrupt transition to clipping.
 As input increases, the feedback uses the extra gain to ensure that the output follows it accurately until the amplifier has no more gain to give and the output saturates.

 However, phase shift is largely an issue only with global feedback loops.
-Design architectures with local feedback can be used to compensate the lack of global negative feedback magnitude.
-Design selectivism is again a trend to observe: designers of sound producing devices may find the lack of feedback and resulting higher distortion beneficial, designers of sound reproducing devices with low distortion have often employed local feedback loops.
+Design architectures with local feedback can be used to compensate for the lack of global negative feedback magnitude.
+Design selectivism is again a trend to observe: designers of sound-producing devices may find the lack of feedback and resulting higher distortion beneficial; designers of sound-reproducing devices with low distortion have often employed local feedback loops.

 Soft clipping is also not a product of lack of feedback alone: Tubes have different characteristic curves.
 Factors such as bias affect the load line and clipping characteristics.
 Fixed and cathode-biased amplifiers behave and clip differently under overdrive.
-The type of phase inverter circuitry can also affect greatly on softness (or lack of it) of clipping: long-tailed pair circuit, for example, has softer transition to clipping than a cathodyne.
-The coupling of the phase inverter and power tubes is also important, since certain types of coupling arrangements (e.g. transformer coupling) can drive power tubes to class AB2, while some other types can't.
+The type of phase inverter circuitry can also greatly affect the softness (or lack of it) of clipping; the long-tailed pair circuit, for example, has a softer transition to clipping than a cathodyne.
+The coupling of the phase inverter and power tubes is also important, since certain types of coupling arrangements (e.g., transformer coupling) can drive power tubes to class AB2, while some other types can't.